We couldn’t do it without you.

 The Work History Questionnaire was completed in December, 2019.
-Data will be made available beginning in 2021.
+Data will be made available in 2022.

 We have compiled the data collected from our first Follow-Up Questionnaire.
 Completed in 2018, it asked participants for updated information about their health, lifestyle, medical and family history, and asked new questions about e-cigarette use, marijuana use, over-the-counter medications and mental health.